Inflectra/spira-documentation/docs/Requirements_Management_Integration/Importing From RequisitePro.md

 that project.
 Once you have done this, click the \<Login\> button to verify that the project file can be opened.

-The button marked \<Clear Project Cache\> will be explained later on in section 4.
+The button marked \<Clear Project Cache\> will be explained later on.

 Assuming that the user name selected has permission to access this project, you will be prompted with a message box indicating that the